Using Centreon MBI to generate your first report¶

-- Define and specify your need
+- Define your requirement.

-- Configure your report by “adding a job”
+- Configure your report by adding a job.

-- Retrieve the report from the interface
+- Retrieve the report by using the interface.

-Define and specify your need
+Define your requirement

-Select the report template
+Select the report design

-Report configuration by “adding a job”
+Configure the report by “adding a job”

 In Centreon MBI, you configure a report by creating a scheduled job.
 Go to menu: Reporting → Business Intelligence → Configuraton | Jobs / Add (for a new one):

-- the language: English
+- Language: English

-- the output format: PDF
+- Output format: PDF